Summary:

 - In many cases, actual costs, contractor overhead and profits, interest carry, and contingencies must be considered.

-- The better organized a borrower and the mortgage broker's presentation are, the quicker the response will be.
-This level of organization is not just a formality but a critical factor in the lender's decision-making process, providing reassurance about the borrower's understanding and commitment to the project.
-It underscores the need for meticulous planning and presentation in the loan approval process.
+- The better organized a Borrower and the mortgage broker’s presentation are, the quicker the response will be.
+This level of organization is not just a formality but a critical factor in the lender’s decision-making process, providing reassurance about the Borrower's understanding and commitment to the project.
+It highlights the importance of meticulous planning and presentation in the loan approval process.

 As-is valuation:

-The 'as-is' real estate appraisal is a straightforward tool in the property market.
-It provides a clear understanding of the property's current value, estimating its current condition without any assumptions or estimated prices of potential improvements or repairs.
+The “s-is’ real estate appraisal is a straightforward tool in the property market.
+It provides a clear understanding of the property’s current value, estimating its current condition without making any assumptions or estimating the prices of potential improvements or repairs.

-An as-is appraisal is appropriate when the seller is unwilling or unable to make any repairs, improvements, or warranties regarding the property's condition before a sale.
+An as-is appraisal is appropriate when the seller is unwilling or unable to make any repairs, improvements, or warranties regarding the property’s condition before the sale.

 As-completed valuation:

-An as-completed real estate appraisal evaluates a property's value after it has been renovated, improved, upgraded, or modernized.
-This type of appraisal is necessary when a property owner has made significant renovations or additions and wants to know how much the property's value has increased.
-The seller usually looks for a top retail price to sell on the open market.
+A completed real estate appraisal evaluates a property’s value after it has been renovated, improved, upgraded, or modernized.
+This type of appraisal is necessary when a property owner has made significant renovations or additions and wants to determine the property’s increased value.
+The seller typically seeks a top retail price to sell on the open market.

-In the 'as-completed' appraisal process, the appraiser's role is pivotal.
-They inspect the property before and after the improvements, considering various factors that could influence its value, such as the quality of artistry, materials used, and location.
-Their comprehensive report, submitted to the lender, ensures a thorough and reliable assessment.
-The lender then uses this report to determine the final loan amount, guaranteeing that the borrower has enough funds to complete the project.
+In the ‘as-completed’ appraisal process, the appraiser’s role is pivotal.
+They inspect the property both before and after the improvements, considering various factors that could influence its value, such as the quality of artistry, the materials used, and the location.
+Their comprehensive report, submitted to the lender, ensures a thorough and reliable assessment of the property.
+The lender then uses this report to determine the final loan amount, guaranteeing that the Borrower has enough funds to complete the project.

 Real-life example: